-- (1) The amounts in these columns show the range of potential payouts for the Performance Units at the time of grant by the Compensation Committee on February 12, 2018 pursuant to the LTIP.
-Fair value for the Performance Units was determined using a Monte Carlo simulation model, which incorporated a number of factors in its valuation including the vesting periods of our awards, the expected volatility of our units, expected dividends and the risk free interest rate.
-The Performance Units were scheduled to vest (i) on the third anniversary of the date of grant at between 0% and 200% of the granted number of Performance Units based upon our level of TUR relative to a group of peer companies; or (ii) immediately prior to a "Change in Control."
-Pursuant to the terms of the applicable LTIP award agreements, the Performance Units granted on February 12, 2018 received accelerated vesting at target levels on the Transactions Date in connection with the Transactions, which constituted a Change in Control under the LTIP.
-The value of the Performance Units at vesting was over 25% less than the value of the Performance Units reported in this table, as anticipated accelerated vesting in connection with a change in control was not factored into the valuation of the Performance Units under FASB ASC Topic 718.
-Please see the "Units Vested during the Year Ended December 31, 2018" table below for the actual value realized upon vesting of the Performance Units. - (2) The Standard Units granted on February 12, 2018 will vest in three equal tranches beginning on February 15, 2019, except for the Standard Units granted to Mr. Long, which vested in full on the Transactions Date in connection with the Transactions pursuant to the terms of his LTIP award agreements in effect at the time.
-The Retention Units granted on November 1, 2018 to Messrs.
-Long, Liuzzi and Manias and the Standard Units granted on December 5, 2018 to all of the NEOs will vest incrementally, with 60% of the Retention Units and Standard Units vesting on December 5, 2021 and the remaining 40% of the Retention Units and Standard Units vesting on December 5, 2023.
-The Retention Units and the Standard Units granted on December 5, 2018 will also vest in full upon a Change in Control (as defined in the LTIP) or the death or Disability (as defined in the LTIP) of the NEO.
+(1) The potential payout pursuant to the 2019 Bonus Plan awards could be zero, thus we have not reflected a threshold amount in the table above.
+Actual amounts earned for the 2019 year have been reflected within the Summary Compensation Table above.

+(2) The Retention Units granted on December 5, 2019 to Messrs.
+Long and Liuzzi and the Phantom Units granted on December 5, 2019 to all of the NEOs will vest incrementally, with 60% of the Retention Units and Phantom Units vesting on December 5, 2022 and the remaining 40% of the Retention Units and Phantom Units vesting on December 5, 2019 will also vest in full upon a Change in Control (as defined in the LTIP) or the death or Disability (as defined in the LTIP) of the NEO.
 If Mr. Long retires after attaining the age of 65, 60% of his then-unvested Retention Units will be forfeited, and the remainder will vest, at the time of retirement.
-With respect to the Standard Units granted December 5, 2018 to all of the NEOs, if the NEO retires after attaining the age of 65, 60% of his then-unvested Standard Units will be forfeited, and the remainder will vest, at the time of retirement.
-If the NEO is over age 68 at the time of retirement, 50% of his then-unvested Standard Units granted December 5, 2018 will be forfeited, and the remainder will vest, at the time of retirement.
+With respect to the Phantom Units granted December 5, 2019 to all of the NEOs, if the NEO retires after attaining the age of 65, 60% of his then-unvested Phantom Units will be forfeited, and the remainder will vest, at the time of retirement.
+If the NEO is over age 68 at the time of retirement, 50% of his then-unvested Phantom Units granted December 5, 2019 will be forfeited, and the remainder will vest, at the time of retirement.